-In 2019, the Niagara County Water District completed valve upgrades at the Shawnee Road Pump Station and Filtration and filter controls upgrades at the Water Treatment Plant.
-Construction is ongoing for a chlorination system upgrade including the installation of a chlorine scrubber and HVAC upgrades at the Water Treatment Plant and improvements at the 102nd Meter Pit.
+In 2020, the NCWD completed improvements at the 102nd Meter Pit and the Witmer Road Meter Pit.
+Shawnee Road Pump Station underwent Pump upgrades/repairs and Variable Frequency Drive replacements to improve performance.
+NCWD is finishing up work on a chlorination system upgrade including the installation of a chlorine scrubber.
 These improvements facilitate continuing efforts to maintain a safe and dependable water supply.